 Guidebook recommends 18 NWC programs

-Written by Frederick Rugg, a Brown University graduate who served 20 years as a secondary school college counselor and now gives college seminars around the country, the book includes programs at 1,115 four-year colleges that he has identified as providing a high-quality education.
+Written by Frederick Rugg, a Brown University graduate who directed secondary college counseling programs for 20 years and conducted college seminars around the country for 23 years, the book includes programs at 1,120 four-year colleges he has identified as providing a high-quality education.
 Rugg’s publication relies heavily on random polls of students at those colleges, asking them what departments at their school they would recommend most to high school seniors.
 Input also is received from high school counselors, college personnel and parents.